pedrokost/cell_tracking_msc_report/slides/PresentationText.md

 NEXT SLIDE -- many people looking at rats

 So, I started reading a lot about cell tracking, and discovered that large industries would greatly benefit from a good, reliable cell tracking method.
-The amount of humans obsessed with observing mice is staggering.
+The number of humans obsessed with observing mice is staggering.
 Some are watching dead mice, some mice that were alive.
 Some are interested in testing how different drugs affect their growth, others how drugs can speed up the healing of wounds, and then there are some, like our Dr. Leo, who observe rats to satisfy their cursiosity.

 NEXT SLIDE -- goals